 We do all of our food shopping at Whole Foods, with the exception of when I run into Trader Joe’s for flowers and end up buying some of their veggies.
 But to be honest with you, I think Whole Foods produce is much better quality.
 Our meat is delivered to our home monthly via Butcherbox.
 They deliver 100% grass-fed and grass-finished beef, free range organic chicken and other proteins of my choosing to our doorstep once per month!
 The meat is flash frozen at the peak of freshness, packed with dry ice and shipped directly to our home.
 We’ve been using them for over a year and a half, it’s SO nice and convenient to just pull something out of the freezer to defrost for dinner.
 No last minute trips to the grocery store and it’s a simple way to eat healthy!

-**Right now you can get 2lbs of wild alaskan salmon for FREE with your first Butcerbox order!
+**Right now you can get 2lbs of free ground beef in every order over the lifetime of your membership!
 Use this link to take advantage of this amazing deal!

 Here’s a pic of our cart today.
 We do purchase some extra meat whether it’s chicken or sausages (both pictured here) because we eat a lot of protein.
 I’ll also buy wild caught salmon once per week(ish) and scallops a few times a month- both not pictured here.

 This is a pretty good representation of what our cart often looks like.
 Let’s take a better look at the items:

 – Organic whole chicken (Freezing this for future use)

 – Primal Kitchen collagen packets (can’t really see it in the picture but I’m going to try these out in protein shakes)